 To learn more about earning and redeeming points with this card, see our complete guide to the Chase Ultimate Rewards program.

 Delivery fees on all DoorDash food orders of $12 or more will be waived during a three-month complimentary subscription to DashPass, as long as you activate by Dec.
 31, 2021.
 After three months, you’ll automatically be enrolled in DashPass at 50% for the next nine months.
 A DashPass membership typically costs $9.99 per month.

 The Chase mobile app allows you to view your account activity and pay your bill, and in J.D.
 Power’s 2020 U.S. Credit Card Mobile App Satisfaction Study, Chase’s app scored the highest among U.S. national banks.
 Chase ranked well in J.D.
 Power’s latest overall credit card satisfaction survey.

 It’s also worth noting that you can access your credit score for free with Chase Credit Journey, getting weekly updates, and the ability to simulate how credit events may affect your score.

 What’s more, wherever available, this card features contactless pay technology allowing you to checkout by tapping your card on a credit card terminal.

 The Chase Freedom Unlimited Card’s fees are in line with industry standards.
 Chase does charge a 3% foreign transaction fee on purchases made on currencies other than U.S. dollars.
-However, there’s no penalty rate if you default on your credit card payments
+However, there’s no penalty interest rate if you fall seriously behind on your credit card payments.